Share

 4. Security lighting

-Installing security lights around buildings and in yards can be an effective deterrent.
+Installing security lights around buildings and in yards can be an effective deterrent and a way of protecting your farm against security threats.

 When triggered, the thief should know they are light on time (no pun intended) and should make a hasty retreat.